MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Experiments

 We first validate if our meta-learned perturbation function can generalize to multiple target datasets. \paragraph{Datasets} We use \textbf{Tiny ImageNet}~\cite{tinyimagenet} as the source dataset, which is a subset of the ImageNet~\cite{russakovsky2015imagenet} dataset.
 It consists of $64\times 64$ size images from 200 classes, with $500$ training images for each class.
 We class-wisely split the dataset into $10$ splits to produce heterogeneous task samples.
 We then transfer our perturbation function to the following target tasks: \textbf{STL10}~\cite{coates2011analysis}, \textbf{CIFAR-100}~\cite{krizhevsky2009learning}, \textbf{Stanford Dogs}~\cite{stanford_dogs}, \textbf{Stanford Cars}~\cite{stanford_cars}, \textbf{Aircraft}~\cite{maji2013fine}, and \textbf{CUB}~\cite{WahCUB_200_2011}.
 STL10 and CIFAR-100 are benchmark classification datasets of general categories, which is similar to the source dataset.
 Other datasets are for fine-grained classification, and thus quite dissimilar from the source dataset.
 We resize the images of the fine-grained classification datasets into $84 \times 84$.
 Lastly, for CIFAR-100, we sub-sample $5,000$ images from the original training set in order to simulate data-scarse scenario (i.e. prefix \emph{s-}).
 See the Appendix for more detailed information for the datasets.

-\paragraph{Baselines} We consider the following well-known stochastic regularizers to compare our model with.
+\paragraph{Baselines and our model} We consider the following well-known stochastic regularizers to compare our model with.
 We carefully tuned the hyperparameters of each baseline with a holdout validation set for each dataset.
-Note that MetaPerturb does not have any hyperparameters. \textbf{Information Dropout:} This model~\cite{achille2018information} is an instance of Information Bottleneck (IB) method~\cite{information_bottleneck}, where the bottleneck variable is defined as multiplicative perturbation as with ours. \textbf{DropBlock:} This model~\cite{ghiasi2018dropblock} is a type of structured dropout~\cite{dropout} specifically developed for convolutional networks, which randomly drops out units in a contiguous region of a feature map together. \textbf{Manifold Mixup:} A recently introduced stochastic regularizer~\cite{manifold_mixup} that randomly pairs training examples to linearly interpolate between the latent features of them.
+Note that MetaPerturb does not have any hyperparameters to tune, but there could be variations among runs as with any neural models.
+Thus we select the best performing noise generator over five meta-training runs using a validation set consisting of samples from CIFAR-100, that is disjoint from s-CIFAR100, and use it throughout all the experiments in the paper. \textbf{Information Dropout:} This model~\cite{achille2018information} is an instance of Information Bottleneck (IB) method~\cite{information_bottleneck}, where the bottleneck variable is defined as multiplicative perturbation as with ours. \textbf{DropBlock:} This model~\cite{ghiasi2018dropblock} is a type of structured dropout~\cite{dropout} specifically developed for convolutional networks, which randomly drops out units in a contiguous region of a feature map together. \textbf{Manifold Mixup:} A recently introduced stochastic regularizer~\cite{manifold_mixup} that randomly pairs training examples to linearly interpolate between the latent features of them.
 We also compare with \textbf{Base} and \textbf{Finetuning} which have no regularizer added.

 \paragraph{Results} Table~\ref{tbl:multidata} shows that our MetaPerturb regularizer significantly outperforms all the baselines on most of the datasets with only $82$ dimesions of parameters transferred.
 MetaPerturb is especially effective on the fine-grained datasets.
-This is because the generated perturbations help focus on correct part of the input by injecting noise $\bz$ or downweighting the scale $\mathbf{s}$ of the distracting parts of the input.
-Our model also outperforms the baselines with significant margins when used along with finetuning from the source dataset (Tiny ImageNet).
+This is because the generated perturbations help focus on relevant part of the input by injecting noise $\bz$ or downweighting the scale $\mathbf{s}$ of the distracting parts of the input.
+Our model also outperforms the baselines with significant margins when used along with finetuning (on Tiny ImageNet dataset).
 All these results demonstrate that our model can effectively regularize the networks trained on unseen tasks from heterogeneous task distributions.
-Figure~\ref{fig:loss} shows that MetaPerturb shows better convergence than the baselines in terms of test loss and accuracy.
+Figure~\ref{fig:loss} shows that MetaPerturb achieves better convergence over the baselines in terms of test loss and accuracy.